google/flutter-desktop-embedding/example/README.md

 existing desktop application, you might instead put the Flutter application code inside your existing project structure.

-(**Note:** You may be tempted to pre-build a generic binary based on this example that can run any Flutter app.
-If you do, keep in mind that you *must* use the same version of Flutter to build `flutter_assets` as you use to build the runner.
-If you later upgrade Flutter, or if you distribute the binary version to other people building their applications with different versions of Flutter, it *will* break.)

 ## Building and Running the Example

 Ensure that you are on the latest version of the [Flutter master